Russia-Ukraine war: Key things to know about the conflict

+Russia’s invasion of Ukraine entered its fourth week on Thursday, with Russian forces largely bogged down outside major cities and shelling them from a distance, raining havoc on civilians.

+In the besieged southern city of Mariupol, a Russian airstrike destroyed a theater where hundreds of people were sheltering, Ukrainian officials said.
+They said the number of casualties in the Wednesday attack was unclear as the entrance was blocked by debris.

-Ukrainian President Volodymyr Zelenskyy invoked 9/11 during an urgent appeal Wednesday to the U.S. Congressfor more weapons to stem the Russian assault.
+The strike came as Ukrainian President Volodymyr Zelenskyy invoked 9/11 during an urgent appeal to the U.S. Congressfor more weapons to stem the Russian assault.
 U.S. President Joe Biden announced an additional $800 million for Ukraine’s military and said Russian President Vladimir Putin is a “war criminal.”

-In the encircled city of Mariupol, a Russian airstrike destroyed a theater where hundreds of people were sheltering.
-Many people were buried in the rubble, Ukraine’s foreign ministry said in a statement, though the number of casualties wasn’t clear.

-Putin, in a speech Wednesday to Cabinet members and regional leaders, warned against attempts by the West to use Russians who oppose his rule to bring about the “destruction of Russia.”
+Putin meanwhile warned against attempts by the West and his Russian opponents to bring about the “destruction of Russia,” signaling an even greater crackdown on opposition to the war.

-“But any people, and even more so the Russian people, will always be able to distinguish true patriots from scum and traitors and will simply spit them out like a gnat that accidentally flew into their mouths, spit them out on the pavement,” Putin said.
+He said Russians “will always be able to distinguish true patriots from scum and traitors and will simply spit them out like a gnat that accidentally flew into their mouths.”

-He added that “a natural and necessary self-purification of society will only strengthen our country.”
+The fighting has led more than 3 million people to flee Ukraine, the U.N. estimates.
+The death toll remains unknown, though Ukraine has said thousands of civilians have died.

 Here are some key things to know about the conflict: